jeromegn/slang/README.md

 # Slang

-Very much inspired by [slim](https://github.com/slim-template/slim), this is a templating language which converts to ECR (embedded crystal) and then to HTML.
+Very much inspired by [slim](https://github.com/slim-template/slim), this is a templating language which outputs HTML.

 ## Status